Resolution Methods

 ADR - Mediation

 Mediation should be the ADR method of choice because it is the only dispute resolution method that leaves the decision making entirely with the parties.
-The mediator's role is to be a facilitator and this role includes no decision-making powers.
+The mediator's role is to be a facilitator of negotiation between the parties, and record the settlement resulting from those negotiations, and this role includes no decision-making powers.
+The settlement arrived at will be legally binding on the parties.

-It is important that the mediator has a background in property law.
+It is important that the mediator for a boundary dispute has a background in property law.
 Although the focus is on the interests of the parties rather than on the legal rights alone, it would be unfortunate if the agreement that results from the exercise took no account of the law.

 A good mediator will limit the tendency of either party to use the mediation as a means of unloading their grievances and will focus the parties on moving towards a settlement of the dispute.
 It is perfectly possible for a boundary dispute to be settled in a single day of mediation.